hstreamdb/cloud-docs/docs/manage-streams/write-records-to-a-stream.md

 # Write Records to a Stream

 After creating a stream, you can write records to it according to the needs of your application.
-This section describes how to write records to a stream.
+This page describes how to write records to a stream.

 ## Step1.
 Preparation